 Almost everyone will experience tooth decay at some point in his or her life.
 Swift detection and correction of tooth decay can minimize the significant expenses and inconveniences associated with more serious problems caused by tooth decay.
 Restorative dentistry treats all phases of tooth decay, from simple cavity fillings to entire tooth replacements.

 Tooth decay that has led to the development of a cavity, or small hole, in the tooth.

 Fillings.
-We will remove all areas of decay, and replace with a filling made of silver (amalgam) or composite resin.
+We will remove all areas of decay, and replace with a filling made of a composite resin.
 Composite resin fillings have surged in popularity because their appearance perfectly matches the natural appearance of teeth.

 In cases of more extensive decay, porcelain inlays and onlays are an advisable alternative.

 Teeth that are chipped, cracked, badly decayed, or otherwise weakened.

 Crowns maintain the aesthetic appearance of teeth by covering the entire visible surface of the tooth, while adding significant reinforcement and protection to the tooth.
 Crowns can be made of porcelain or gold.
 Porcelain crowns are extremely natural looking; virtually indistinguishable from other teeth, making them an ideal choice for visible teeth.
 Gold crowns pose no risk of chipping, and are sometimes advised when crowning back teeth.

 Teeth that are badly decayed may require extraction, leaving bridges or implants as viable alternative treatments.